 The University of Minnesota is at the hub of innovation in healthcare, in research topics such as brain sciences, cancer, cardiovascular disease, children's health, diabetes, infectious disease, and stem cells.

-The University of Minnesota's history of health innovation includes the first open-heart surgery, first pancreas and human bone marrow transplants, creation of the Alzheimer’s mouse model, and discovery of the diet-heart disease connection.
+The University of Minnesota's history of health innovation includes the first successful open-heart surgery, first pancreas and human bone marrow transplants, creation of the Alzheimer’s mouse model, and discovery of the diet-heart disease connection.

 Simulation education is leading the way to improved patient safety.
 With new technologies emerging every day, our students develop valuable, hands-on clinical expertise in a simulation setting, learning how to create a better patient experience.